-- Storage facilities and vehicles for transporting the harvested crops should be built in a manner to minimize damage to fresh fruits and vegetables and to avoid access by pests.
-They should be made of materials that permit easy and thorough cleaning. - Fresh fruits and vegetables unfit for human consumption should be segregated before storage or transport.
-Those which cannot be made safe by further processing should be disposed of properly to avoid contamination of fresh fruits and vegetables or agricultural inputs. - Agricultural workers should remove as much dirt and mud as possible from fresh fruits and vegetables before they are stored or transported. - Cleaning materials and hazardous substances such as agricultural chemicals should be specifically identifiable and kept or stored separately in secure storage facilities. - Transport vehicles should not be used for the transport of hazardous substances unless they are adequately cleaned, and where necessary disinfected, to avoid cross-contamination.
+• Storage facilities and vehicles for transporting the harvested crops should be built in a manner to minimize damage to fresh fruits and vegetables and to avoid access by pests.
+They should be made of materials that permit easy and thorough cleaning.
+They should be constructed in a

+- Fresh fruits and vegetables unfit for human consumption should be segregated before storage or transport.
+Those which cannot be made safe by further processing should be disposed of properly to avoid contamination of fresh fruits and vegetables or agricultural inputs. - Agricultural workers should remove as much soil as possible from fresh fruits and vegetables before they are stored or transported.
+Care should be taken to minimize physical damage to crop during this process. - Transport vehicles should not be used for the transport of hazardous substances unless they are adequately cleaned, and where necessary disinfected, to avoid cross-contamination.